 With the overview of our four contestants out of the way, let’s get down to business.
-To see which browser is worthy of your bandwidth in 2019 we used a variety of testing
+To find out which browser is worthy of your bandwidth in 2020 we used a variety of testing tools.

-Our test rig was an Acer Aspire E 15-575-33BM laptop loaded with Windows 10 Home.
-The October 2018 update hadn’t rolled out to this machine yet so it’s still rocking the April 2018 Update.
+Our test rig was an Acer Aspire E 15-575-33BM laptop loaded with Windows 10 Home, version 1909.
 The laptop also has a 1TB hard drive, 4GB RAM, and an Intel Core i3-7100U.
 Each browser was tested over an ethernet connection.

 The performance picture

 Firefox came out of this showdown a browser of extremes.
 As we’ll see, it either wins a particular performance test or comes in dead last.
 This is most likely a result of our current browser monoculture.
 When a Chromium browser wins a particular category, its two cousins aren’t far behind.
 Nearly every Chromium-based victory was one of degrees between the three amigos, which inevitably pushes Firefox towards the back.

 For all of the benchmarks, we ran the test three times in succession, except for WebXPRT 3 and our homegrown 20-tabs torture test.
 Each time we ran the test we relaunched the browser window.
 We then took the average score from the three runs.

 Let’s start with JetStream 2, the newest addition to our testing regimen.
 Our top winner for this round was Edge, but as we said it’s hardly a resounding victory with Chrome and Opera not that far behind.
 Firefox performed abysmally in this test compared to its counterparts.